-- Characteristics of groundwater flow in porous and fractured aquifers
+- describe the characteristics of groundwater flow in porous and fractured aquifers

-- Aquifer properties and effect over groundwater flow
+- identify and measure aquifer properties and their effects on groundwater flow

 Students who are admitted to study programmes at UiO must each semester register which courses and exams they wish to sign up for in Studentweb.

 If you are not already enrolled as a student at UiO, please see our information about admission requirements and procedures.

 The course has a limited total capacity of a maximum of 17 students.
 If the number of applicants exceeds the course capacity, applicants will be ranked in the following order:

 Master students in Geosciences admitted to one of the following programme options (not prioritized order):

 Master’s level exchange students and other Master’s level students at the MN Faculty

 Applicants will be ranked by the number of ECTS-credits within each category: all applicants within category 1 is ranked before applicants in category 2.
 If there are space limitations in the course, available places will be given to students selected randomly.

 Formal prerequisite knowledge